Our results and observations are as follows:

 The following figure shows the results of the eight scenarios:

-The results show that the ResNet inference job is unable to fully use the grid_a100-7-40c and grid_a100-4-20c GPU.
-Therefore, the observed images/second are not high when compared to other profiles.
+The results show that the ResNet inference job is unable to use the grid_a100-7-40c and grid_a100-4-20c GPU fully.
+The observed images/second are not high when compared to other profiles.